ceciliawong15/dsp/03-command_line.md

-    find . -name "*.txt" -print --- find all files with a name ending in *.txt and print them cat > newfile.txt -- will write whatever you input in the next lines onto newfile.txt end your input by CTRL + D grep new *.txt -- finds and displays content of any file that begins with "new" and ends with ".txt" man ANYCOMMAND - find information about commands apropos anykeyword - helps you find any possible relevant and usable commands based on your keyword search. used when         you cannot remember the name of a command but you know what it does exit - exits your terminal
+    find . -name "*.txt" -print --- find all files with a name ending in *.txt and print them cat > newfile.txt -- will write whatever you input in the next lines onto newfile.txt end your input by CTRL + D grep new *.txt -- finds and displays content string of any file that begins with "new" and ends with ".txt" man ANYCOMMAND - find information about commands apropos anykeyword - helps you find any possible relevant and usable commands based on your keyword search. used when         you cannot remember the name of a command but you know what it does exit - exits your terminal